pranavmaske03/blog-posting-application/README.md

 - Create, read, update, and delete (CRUD) blog posts
 - TinyMCE rich text editor for creating and editing posts
 - User-friendly interface
-- Responsive design (works on both mobile and desktop)
 - State management using Redux and React-Redux

 ## Tech Stack